-Licensees and BCTS within the DFA, manage stand level retention for each cut block.
-Retention levels in each block is documented in the associated Site Plan, recorded in the Licensee/ BCTS database systems and reported out in RESULTS (Ministry of Forests and Range data base) on an annual basis.
+Licensees and BCTS manage stand level retention for each cut block.
+Retention levels in each block are documented in the associated Site Plan, recorded in the Licensee/ BCTS database systems and reported out in RESULTS (Ministry of Forests and Range data base) on an annual basis.

-The current status for average stand level retention for all cutblocks > 15ha with completed harvesting between April 1, 2008 and March 31, 2009 in the DFA is found in Table 7.
+The current status for average stand level retention for all cutblocks > 15ha with completed harvesting between April 1, 2009 and March 31, 2010 in the DFA is found in Table 7.